Various containers

 my_string = "hello" # String is also a container!

-They all share the common trait of holding multiple pieces of data.
+They all share one thing in common -- they hold multiple pieces of data.

 numbers = [1, 2, 3, 4, 5]